1990 New Zealand general election

 The 1990 New Zealand general election was held on 27 October to determine the composition of the 43rd New Zealand parliament.
-The governing Labour Party was defeated, ending its two terms in office.
-The National Party, led by Jim Bolger, won a landslide victory and formed the new government.
+The governing Labour Party was defeated in a landslide, ending its two terms in office.
+The National Party, led by Jim Bolger, won the largest majority government in New Zealand history.

+This election was the first time since 1975 that National won the popular vote, even if by taking a plurality but not a majority.

 Background

 The Labour Party had taken office after defeating the National Party under Robert Muldoon in the 1984 election.
-David Lange became Prime Minister and Roger Douglas became Minister of Finance.
-The economic program outlined by Douglas was deeply unpopular with Labour's traditional supporters, however – deregulation, privatisation, and free trade, all opposed by the party's more left-wing members, were a key part of the so-called "Rogernomics" platform.
+David Lange became prime minister and Roger Douglas became Minister of Finance.
+The economic program outlined by Douglas was deeply unpopular with Labour's traditional supporters, however – deregulation, privatisation, and free trade, all opposed by the party's more left-wing members, were a key part of the Rogernomics platform.
 This internal dissent was off-set somewhat by new social legislation and a strong stance against nuclear weapons.

 Labour was re-elected in the 1987 election with its parliamentary majority untouched, but the internal disputes continued.
 Eventually Lange forced Douglas to resign in December 1988, but continued destabilisation of his leadership by Douglas had weakened Lange's position such that he resigned eight months later.
-He was replaced as Prime Minister by Geoffrey Palmer, but Palmer failed to revive Labour's falling popularity.
+He was replaced as prime minister by Geoffrey Palmer, but Palmer failed to revive Labour's falling popularity.
 Several months before the election, Palmer was replaced by Mike Moore.
 The National Party was performing strongly – its leader, Jim Bolger, spoke repeatedly of "the Decent Society", saying that the reforms were doing significant damage to the social fabric of the country.
 The government was also being challenged by the NewLabour Party, founded by renegade MP Jim Anderton.